The National Memorial Arch at Valley Forge, Pennsylvania

 myminifactory

-The National Memorial Arch is dedicated "to the officers and private soldiers of the Continental Army December 19, 1777 June 19, 1778".
-The Arch is situated at the top of a hill at the intersection of Gulph Road and Outer Line Drive in Valley Forge National Historical Park, Chester County, Pennsylvania.
-The Arch was erected in 1910 by an act of the 61st Congress.
-Initially, in 1908, it was proposed to erect two memorial arches in the park, but the bill was amended to create a single arch to save money.
-It is modeled on the Arch of Titus in Rome.
-The architect in charge of the arch was Paul Philippe Cret, a professor at the University of Pennsylvania.
-The arch was criticized by the Philadelphia Record who observed that arches are typically urban structures and questioned its location in a rural setting.
-The 60-foot high arch was dedicated on June 19, 1917 in a ceremony attended by a number of U.S. Congressmen.
-Paul Cret did not attend as he was then en route to France where he served as an interpreter for the U.S. Army.
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+The National Memorial Arch honors "the officers and private soldiers of the Continental Army December 19, 1777 June 19, 1778".
+Located atop a hill at the junction of Gulph Road and Outer Line Drive in Valley Forge National Historical Park, Chester County, Pennsylvania, the Arch stands as a tribute.
+In 1910, the 61st Congress passed an act to erect the Arch, which was initially proposed as two separate structures in 1908 but were combined into one to save funds.
+Designed after Rome's Arch of Titus, the architect Paul Philippe Cret, a professor at the University of Pennsylvania, led the project.
+Critics from The Philadelphia Record questioned the placement of an urban structure in a rural setting.
+Standing at 60 feet high, the Arch was dedicated on June 19, 1917, with U.S. Congressmen in attendance.
+Architect Paul Cret missed the ceremony as he was en route to France to serve as an interpreter for the U.S. Army.
+This object is part of "Scan The World", a non-profit initiative by MyMiniFactory that creates a digital archive of fully 3D printable sculptures, artworks and landmarks from around the globe for public access.
+Scan The World is an open source community effort; if you have interesting items to share, email stw@myminifactory.com to find out how you can contribute.

 Download Model from myminifactory